I may earn a commission if you click on links in this post and make a purchase.

 All this talk about slowing down does not mean living a life without purpose.
 Quite the contrary, it means slowing down enough to find a personal purpose to life.
 Again, no right or wrong and the purpose is going to be different for everyone.

 For some, purpose is going to be a simple life lived close to home full of meals cooked from scratch.
 For others, purpose is going to include charity or community work.
 For still others, purpose might be an occupation.
-Use that purpose, whatever it is, as a guiding force for slowing down rest of life while also keeping priorities in perspective and finding enjoyment in everyday living.
+Use that purpose, whatever it is, as a guiding force for slowing down the rest of life while also keeping priorities in perspective and finding enjoyment in everyday living.

 Finally, remember this path to a slower pace is individual.
 Find what works and go with it.
 Do not compare, rather celebrate the personal journey to slow down and enjoy life more.